FAIR2-for-research-software/Documentation/episodes/readmes.md

 The essentials contents of a README file are:

-- The name of the software.
+- The **name of the software**.
 This seems trivial, but a clear title and description of a piece of software will be essential for others to identify your software and differentiate it from others.
-- A brief introduction to your code, including links to relevant websites or contact details for the maintainers. - It should be clear who the target audience is for the software package.
+- A **brief introduction** to your code, including links to relevant websites or contact details for the maintainers.
+- It should be clear who the **target audience** is for the software package.
-- Installation instructions or a link to further information published elsewhere.
+- **Installation instructions** or a link to further information published elsewhere.
-- Usage instructions, ideally including a “quick start” guide with a few simple examples to get people up and running with your software package.
+- **Usage instructions**, ideally including a “quick start” guide with a few simple examples to get people up and running with your software package.

 It can be useful to signpost to other, related useful software tools by providing links and explaining how other software is related or different to this project when it comes to addressing these kinds of research problems.

 ::: callout

+## Walk a mile in the user's shoes

-Put yourself in the shoes of a researcher who has encountered your software for the first time.
+Put yourself in the position of a researcher who has encountered your software for the first time.
 Consider, if you had to start from square one, how would you like the code to be introduced to you?

 Remember: things that are obvious to you and your colleagues may not be clear to others.
-What assumed knowledge must you explicitly explain to get them up to speed?
+What **assumed knowledge** must you explicitly explain to get them up to speed?

 :::